 About me

 Most recently, I was an Emerson National Hunger Fellow at the Congressional Hunger Center.
-Through the fellowship, I was lucky to work with both a local community-based organization and a national think tank, respectively: Just Harvest in Pittsburgh and The Brookings Institution in Washington D.C.
+Through the fellowship, I was fortunate enough to work with both a local community-based organization and a national think tank, respectively: Just Harvest in Pittsburgh and The Brookings Institution in Washington D.C.
 Prior to being an Emerson Fellow, I was a research assistant at UCLA and the Harvard Chan School of Public Health.

-My current research interests include: sustainable, healthy, and just food systems | health food retail | systems science | community-based participatory research.
+My current research interests include: immigrant health equity | sustainable, healthy, and just food systems | systems science | community-based participatory research.

 Education